refIekt/refIekt.github.io/docs/getting-started.md

 end
 ```

-In practice you will need to skip certain actions from being simulated.
-This stops duplicate data and prevent real data from being deleted.
+In practice you will need to skip certain actions from being simulated, to prevent duplicate data from being rendered to the screen or saved to the database.

 **Next:** [Skipping actions](/docs/skipping-actions)